What is an i-Team?

 When does it run?

-The programme will run for 13 weeks between 10th of January and 4th of April 2017.
-The final presentation will take place on the 4th of April at the Enterprise Centre.
+The programme will run for 12 weeks between January and March/April 2020.
+The final presentation will take place in the last week at the Enterprise Centre.

 How much time does it take?